-Example of the low phosphorus-containing foods: Most fresh fruits and vegetables contain a low amount of phosphorus, except for avocados, potatoes, pumpkins, and artichokes have a medium level of phosphorus content.
-There are some low- phosphorus grains such as white rice, brown rice, and whole wheat.
+Example of low phosphorus-containing foods: Most fresh fruits and vegetables contain a low amount of phosphorus, except for avocados, potatoes, pumpkins, and artichokes have a medium level of phosphorus content.
+There are some low- phosphorus grains, such as white rice, brown rice, and whole wheat.

 In addition, there is another crucial dietary aspect to keep in mind:

 There are three different sources of dietary phosphorus: organic phosphorus in plant foods with 20%–40% bioavailability, organic phosphorus in animal protein with 40%–60% bioavailability, and inorganic phosphorus from additives in processed food with 100% bioavailability.4.
 Needless to say, avoiding processed foods is a “no-brainer” principle, and the whole-food-based dietary approach should be the first-line approach.